Complement component 2: Clinical Significance

 Photosensitive patients with C2 type I deficiency have a poor prognosis.
 C2 type I deficiency is caused by a 28-base pair gene deletion, resulting in a premature termination codon and a lack of C2 protein.
 Patients with LE associated with complement C4 or C2 deficiencies have a better prognosis than those without inherited deficiencies.
 Complement component 2 deficiency increases the risk of autoimmune disorders, which may be managed by receiving adequate care.
 Clinically, this is significant since Complement component 2 deficiency increases the risk of recurrent bacterial infections, which may be life-threatening.

-Other names

-This gene is also known as: